Wooded Banks of the Hiking Club Trail at Fort Snelling State Park

 Wokiksuy K’a Yoyuonihan Dakota Memorial

-The Wokiksuye K’a Yoyuonihan Dakota Memorial was placed near the Visitors Center to honor the sixteen hundred Dakota people who were imprisoned by at Fort Snelling after the US.
-Dakota conflict ended.
+The Wokiksuye K’a Yoyuonihan Dakota Memorial was placed near the Visitors Center to honor the sixteen hundred Dakota people who were imprisoned by at Fort Snelling after the U.S. Dakota conflict ended.

 At least 130 died during their captivity due to malnutrition and exposure.
-In the center of the memorial is a piece pipe placed by Amos Owen of the Prairie Island Indian Community during a ceremony in 1987.
+In the center of the memorial is a peace pipe placed by Amos Owen of the Prairie Island Indian Community during a ceremony in 1987.

 Bike

 There are also mountain biking trails all along the Minnesota River Valley.
-Staring out by the Sibley House, follow the dirt trail along the river through some densely wooded trails to the southernmost part of the park.
+Starting out by the Sibley House, follow the dirt trail along the river through some densely wooded trails to the southernmost part of the park.

-This is the only MN State Park with access to the Nice Ride Bike Rental program by Lift.
+This is the only MN State Park with access to the Nice Ride Bike Rental program by Lyft.
 Visitors can rent a bike for single use, or daily use.
 The program is closed in the winter.

 Paddle